EmanuelBender/GoogleSheet_Inventory_System/README.md

   </tr>

   <tr>
-    <th>Build Profile (PROFILES sheet)</th>
+    <th>Profiles & Builds (PROFILES sheet)</th>
   </tr>
   <tr>
-    <td>Building a profile means: it subtracts the components from the INVENTORY sheet and shows us a report on profile cost, stats, and success.
+    <td>Building a profile means: it subtracts the components from the INVENTORY sheet and shows us a report on profile cost, stats, and success.  </td>
-  Then adds the Build to the BUILDS sheet and a Log entry to LOGS.  </td>
+  <td>Then adds the Build to the BUILDS sheet and a Log entry to LOGS.  </td>
   </tr>

   <tr>